DataDog/documentation/content/en/metrics/nested_queries.md

 You can use multilayer aggregation (time / space) to query percentiles and standard deviation from queries on counts/rates/gauges.
 They allow you to better understand the variability and spread of your large datasets and allow you to better identify outliers.

-Note: nested queries' percentile/standard deviation aggregators are calculated using the results of an existing, aggregated metric query.
+Note: nested queries' percentile/standard deviation aggregators are calculated using the results of an existing, aggregated count/rate/gauge metrics.
 For globally accurate percentiles that are computed on unaggregated, raw values of a metric, use [distribution metrics][9] instead.

  {{% collapse-content title="Percentiles in Multilayer Time Aggregation example query " level="h5" %}}